Bw00d/sublime_learning/README.md

 ##Sublime Learning in Rails!

-###Epicodus bootcamp build anything you want exercise
+###Epicodus "Build anything you want" exercise.

-The objective of this exercise is to build an application for practicing Sublime Text 2 keyboard shortcuts.
+This is an application for practicing Sublime Text 2 keyboard shortcuts.
+It is a continuation of my pogress with the <a href="https://github.com/Bw00d/Epicodus-clone">Epicodus_clone</a> exercise.

 ####Status